- Publications and resources

 Under CAO 48.1 Instrument 2013, pilots must identify when they are unfit for duty, or likely to become unfit for duty, as a result of fatigue.
 When this happens operators must not require the pilot to fly.

 It is important for both the operator and their pilots to realise their responsibilities in managing fatigue risk.
-At times-through no direct fault of anyone-situations arise when individuals realise they are too tired to fly.
+At times (through no direct fault of anyone) situations arise when individuals realise they are too tired to fly.
 Challenging the person's self-assessment or investigating whether the person is really fatigued, is not useful, as this will likely impact negatively on the open and fair reporting culture in your organisation.
 However, it may be helpful to determine why the employee is fatigued so that preventative measures can be taken for the future.
 This issue also highlights the importance of training pilots to make reliable self-assessments of their state of fatigue.
-The Alertness Consideration Table (Appendix G) in CAAP 48-1(1) Fatigue management for flight crew members, offers a method of gauging fatigue risk when reporting to work during the flight duty period.
+The Alertness Consideration Table (Appendix G) in CAAP 48-01 - Fatigue management for flight crew members, offers a method of gauging fatigue risk when reporting to work during the flight duty period.

 While the flight-duty period and flight-time limits within Appendix 1 are relatively restrictive and do not specifically require dedicated hazard identification and risk management processes, they may be required by other regulations such as those regulations that require a safety management system.
 Depending on the activity, it may still be appropriate to tailor limits for individual pilots and particular tasks.
 For example, you might limit flight duty periods for some activities, such as intensive flying training or hot weather operations.
 This would be particularly important when considering new or inexperienced pilots.

 Under CAO 48.1 Instrument 2013, any operator can consider using an FRMS (Appendix 7).
 However, the development and ongoing maintenance of an FRMS requires significant resources.
 CASA supports the use of a phased development and implementation of an FRMS, involving CASA milestone checks along the way.
 As part of this phased approach there is a trial period, after which final approval must be obtained.
-Refer to the What steps do I take? page for more detailed information.
+Operators seeking FRMS approval to continue existing operations on a ‘like for like’ basis under CAO 48.1 will not be charged for application or approval fees.
+More information on how much it costs to implement an FRMS is below.

 Maybe.
 ICAO has indicated that any FRMS used by an operator should offer safety levels equal to or greater than those offered by the flight-time limitations of appendices 1-6.
 This is assessed during the phased introduction of the FRMS.
 It is up to the operator to demonstrate the level of safety their FRMS provides.
 Following the trial and approval of the FRMS, operators are required to demonstrate that they continue to manage fatigue risk appropriately as set out in their FRMS.